 One no. bay level unit shall be provided for supervision and control of each 220 KV. , 110 KV & 66 KV bays (a bay comprises of one circuit breaker and associated disconnector, earth switches and instrument transformer).
 The bay level unit shall be equipped with analog and binary inputs / outputs for handling the control, status monitoring and analog measurement functions.
 All bay level interlocks are to be incorporated in the bay level unit so as to permit control from the bay level unit local bay mimic panel with all bay interlocks in place, during maintenance and commissioning or in case of contingencies when the Station HMI is out of service.

-The bay level unit shall meet the requirements for withstanding electromagnetic interference according to relevant parts of IEC 61850.
+The bay level unit shall meet the requirements for withstanding electromagnetic interference according to relevant parts of IEC 61850 Ed1 & Ed2 (Site selectable).
 Failure of any single component within the equipment shall neither cause unwanted operation nor lead to a complete system breakdown.

 Input / Output (I/O) modules: